-NREL's Environmental Management System (EMS) supports the laboratory's commitment to continually improve environmental and sustainability performance.
-The management system integrates environmental protection into daily activities throughout the laboratory.
-To improve efficiency and effectiveness, NREL integrates environmental protection with safety and health hazard identification and control processes, as well as quality management processes.
+NREL's Environmental Management System (EMS) supports the laboratory's commitment to its environmental policy to continually improve environmental and sustainability performance.
+The management system integrates environmental protection into daily activities throughout the laboratory with safety and health hazard identification and control processes, as well as quality management processes.

 NREL's Environment Management System was certified to the ISO 14001 international standard for environmental management systems in 2011 by NSF-ISR.
 NREL's EMS also meets the criteria of Executive Order 13423, Strengthening Federal Environmental, Energy, and Transportation Management, and DOE Order, 436.1, Departmental Sustainability that require Federal facilities to implement environmental management systems.
-To maintain certification, the laboratory receives a surveillance audit each year and a full recertification audit every three years.
+To follow through with NREL’s environmental policy and maintain certification, the laboratory receives a surveillance audit each year and a full recertification audit every three years.

 NREL conducts regular risk assessments of its activities and operations and mitigates potential impacts through physical and procedural controls.
 The following "aspects" or potential impact areas receive particular attention through the management system: